mmData/Hack4Good/notebooks/README.md

 6)	We tried to cluster sector need based on demographic data, however the results were not useful.
 We then cluster sector needs, finding what kind of needs were usually correlated.

-7)During the questionnarie HH members were directly asked what was their first/second/third priority.
+7)	During the questionnarie HH members were directly asked what was their first/second/third priority.
 We compare whether the first sector priority as obtained by our indexes is the same as the one directly reported by HH.